rodlie/animsvg/README.md

 We accept any contributions (in form of a PR).
 Before submitting a PR it's recommended that you communicate with the developers first (in `Issues` or `Discussions`).
 Someone might already be working on the same feature/issue, or for some reason the feature is not wanted.

-It's always prefered to submit PR's against the `main` branch.
+It's always preferred to submit PR's against the `main` branch.
 If your feature is experimental, a new branch could be made available for further development before entering `main`.

 ## Branches and versions